What is Form 1065?

 How to file Form 1065

 The easiest way to file a 1065 is to use an online filing service that supports Form 1065.
 Most popular online tax filing services like H&R Block, TurboTax, and TaxAct offer support for filing Form 1065.
 If you’re looking to compare a few options, here’s a complete list of IRS-approved e-filing services.
+You can also get your bookkeeping and taxes all handled by Bench.

 If you’d like to file by mail, make sure you send it to the correct IRS center address for your state.